michaelandrefraniatte/michaelandrefraniatte/README.md

 **• License Description:** Not open source, author retains all rights on his works, no one may distribute, reproduce, copy, modify, or create derivative works.
 Not free of charge.
 Only private, under the shape of author builts, and on deserve.

-**• Requirement and Consent:** Found and quote author for being granted to use.
+**• Requirement and Consent:** Sponsor and quote author for being granted to use.
 Rights to use are only given with the consents of author by contacting him.
 No one may own, obtain, or use any work of author without the requirements and consents.

 **• Restriction:** Sharing or using undirectly constitute infringements to copyrights sanctionned by copyright laws.
 Redistribution, embed, developpement, research, discovery, support, or commercialisation are strictly prohibited in any way and in any manner.